Data Science Professional Development Award

 Number of days per week

 - New work and tasks will be released every week.
-It is estimated this could require 4-6 hours per week of your time, depending on your experience level.
+It is estimated that this could require 4-6 hours per week of your time, depending on your experience level.

 - During the group project, you will collaborate weekly and must attend several face-to-face team sessions.